yannsadowski/TemplatePytorchProject/README.md

 -a----         9/11/2024  11:39 AM           4551 iris.data.csv
 ```

-Ensure the file is named `iris.data.csv` or modify the script accordingly to match the name.
+Ensure the file is named `airline-passanger.csv` or modify the script accordingly to match the name.

 Additionally, configuration parameters (such as dataset path, training parameters, etc.) are managed using Hydra.
 You can modify these settings by editing the configuration files located in the `conf` directory.